i-am-yohan/explainable_credit_scoring/README.md

 ```
 python3 Scripts/05_Extract_CF.py <postgres id> <postgres password> <sk_id_curr> <target_score> <lower_bound> <upper_bound> <n_samples>
 ```
-This loads a table to the postgresDB called `plot_table`.
+This loads a table to the postgresDB called `expl.plot_table`.
 This contains the counterfactual information.

 ## Step 4: Visualize the counterfactuals
 The `06_Visualization.py` script uses the `plot_table` to create graphs to help visualize the project.
 It is executed as follows:
 ```
 python3 Scripts/06_Visualization.py <postgres id> <postgres password> <Counterfactual ID>
 ```
-The `<Counterfactual ID>` parameter....
+The `<Counterfactual ID>` parameter is the counterfactual value which requires visualization.
+This corresponds to the `cf_id` column in the `expl.plot_table` table.
 These are output as plotly graphs sent to the web browser.